theupdateframework/taps/Profiles/profile2.md

    The "paths" list describes paths that the role is trusted to provide.
    Clients MUST check that a target is in one of the trusted paths of all roles in a delegation chain, not just in a trusted path of the role that describes the target file.
-PATHPATTERN can include shell-style wildcards and supports the Unix filename pattern matching convention.
+PATHPATTERN can include bash shell-style wildcards and supports the Unix filename pattern matching convention.
 Its format may either indicate a path to a single file, or to multiple paths with the use of shell-style wildcards.
 For example, the path pattern "targets/*.tgz" would